 Start with the chair lying down horizontally.
 I like to use a large round brush for applying milk paint; I feel it gives me more control.

 The last step is re-upholstering the chair seat.
 No skimpy padding for me!
-I’ll show you how to reupholster in a future post.
+I’ll show you how to reupholster similar chairs in a future post (check out how to reupholster a dining chair).

 But until then, if you’ve ever wondered about the different types of upholstery foam, this brand new video from across the pond is excellent: